ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

-﻿# Create a Database : Encrypted
+# Create a Database: Encrypted
 ---

 {NOTE: }